 - 2017: Chartered Member, British Psychological Society

-- 2017: Ordinary member, British Psychological Society Division of Health Psychology
+- 2017: Member, British Psychological Society Division of Health Psychology

-- 2018: Ordinary member, UK Society for Behavioural Medicine
+- 2018: Member, UK Society for Behavioural Medicine